OWASP/CheatSheetSeries/cheatsheets/Protect_FileUpload_Against_Malicious_File.md

 #### Blacklist Extensions

-> This should be only used when the [whitelist approach](#whitelist-extensions) fails, and is in no way a replacement for it.
+> Blacklisting extensions is a bad idea and is very dangerous.
+Don't do it unless you have no other choice!

 In order to perform this validation, specifying and identifying which patterns that could should be rejected are used in order to protect the service.